-The rvfi_intr signal is set for the first instruction of the trap handler when encountering an exception or interrupt.
-The signal is not set for debug traps unless a debug entry happens in the first instruction of an interrupt handler (see rvfi_intr == X in the table below).
+rvfi\intr is not set for debug traps unless a debug entry happens in the first instruction of an interrupt handler (see rvfi\intr == X in the table below).
 In this case CSR side-effects (to mepc) can be expected.